baharev/sdopt-tearing/docs/index.rst

 =======================================

 A *prototype* implementation of various tearing algorithms is presented by walking through a demo example.
+The technical details will be published in an academic paper.
 The `source code is available on GitHub
 <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.

+.. _spiked-form:

 The picture below shows a sparse matrix ordered to the so-called spiked form.
 The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5`